HenronenGIT/Docker-1/README.md

     `docker inspect spawning-pool | grep name`

-- [x]  12.
-Launch a phpmyadmin container as a background task.
+12. Launch a phpmyadmin container as a background task.
 It should be named roach-warden, its 80 port should be bound to the 8081 port of the virtual machine and it should be able to explore the database stored in the spawning-pool container.d